storj/storj/docs/blueprints/referral-manager-v1.md

 4. Referral Manager receives all userIDs from satellites and then generates x amount of invitation tokens per user based on the input from CLI.
 6. Referral Manager adds the newly generated invitation tokens and the users each token associated with into Referral Manager database.
 7. After storing tokens into the database, Referral Manager sends invitation tokens along with the owner IDs back to corresponding satellites.
-8. Satellite receives the data and then stores the invitation tokens into users table so they can be displayed in satellite GUI
+8. Satellite receives the data and then stores the invitation tokens into `registration_token` table so they can be displayed in satellite GUI

 _Referral Link Redemption_